NESCent/hip_hack_howto/manuscript.md

 * The pre-identified key challenges that will need to be addressed
 * The desired expertise and the possible partnerships with other projects; this last aspect should also somehow motivate how the project fits within the overall scope of the hackathon.

-It should be emphasized that anyone can make a pitch; in fact, the LT might be discouraged from making pitches in order to engage participants in ownership of the event.
+It should be emphasized that anyone can make a pitch; in fact, the LT might be <!-- if that is indeed the case i.e. if for several of the events you did this, I'd be explicit about that here AESB--> discouraged from making pitches in order to engage participants in ownership of the event.

 After all of the pitches are made, everyone is given an opportunity to wander around the room, discuss pitches more succinctly and specifically with the pitchee, and to generally self-assemble into potential teams.
 When the self-organization is complete, a re-evaluation of the pitches is made: the focus of some may have shifted as participants joined project ideas, other pitches may have insufficient support to continue, etc. A group evaluation, facilitated by the leadership team, may be important at this stage in order to (1) prevent individual projects from drifting too far off scope; (2) prevent projects whose feasibility is unrealistic for the time allowed; (3) identify potential holes or gaps in the overall structure that might need to be filled in order to meet the objectives of the hackathon; and (4) ensure everyone is working as part of a group/team rather than on their own.